-The Key Stage three curriculum introduces learners to a range of fiction and non-fiction forms, aspects of narrative and rhetorical devices.
+The Key Stage 3 curriculum introduces learners to a range of fiction and non-fiction forms, aspects of narrative and rhetorical devices.
 Learners are introduced to fundamental concepts in English including context, form, language and structure and explore these through a range of texts and authors.
 Learners are also introduced to different narrative forms including plays, poems, novels and short stories and explore the aspects of narrative specific to each form.
 Learners explore texts from a range of literary periods, which are informed by diverse historical and social contexts and are taught to consider the idea of the literary canon, alongside authorial intention and responsibility.
-They revisit these substantive and disciplinary concepts across Key Stage three, encountering them through more complex texts and learning to master understanding and application of key concepts in English.
+They revisit these substantive and disciplinary concepts across Key Stage 3, encountering them through more complex texts and learning to master understanding and application of key concepts in English.

-In summer term, learners build on their understanding of genre through the study of a full-length children’s fantasy novel and revisit a key aspect of narrative (characterisation).
+In Year 7, learners build on their understanding of genre through the study of a full-length children’s fantasy novel and revisit a key aspect of narrative (characterisation).
 Learners also revisit their knowledge of figurative language and are taught a wider range of terminology in order to analyse the presentation of character.
 Learners are explicitly taught the conventions for analytical writing, producing their first analytical essay at key stage three.

 A knowledge organiser is an important document that lists the important facts that learners should know by the end of a unit of work.
 It is important that learners can recall these facts easily, so that when they are answering challenging questions in their assessments and GCSE and A-Level exams, they are not wasting precious time in exams focusing on remembering simple facts, but making complex arguments, and calculations.